Pre-Collegiate Academy

 Academic year programs include:

-Location: Merritt College (Students will be provided with bus passes for the month of July.)
+Merritt College (Students will be provided with bus passes)

 Students are given the opportunity to be on a college campus and to see what college is like.
 They are taken on tours of the campus and allowed access to the different resources available to students.